Create a Dropdown Menu in Java

 2. Create a Dropdown Menu Using JComboBox in Java

-In this tutorial, we will learn how we can create a dropdown menu in Java using two methods.
-Both the techniques are used to create GUI components, and the dropdown menu is one of them.
+In this article, we will learn how we can create a dropdown menu in Java using two methods.
+Both techniques are used to create GUI components, and the dropdown menu is one of them.

 The JOptionPane class is a part of the javax.swing package, used mostly to create dialog boxes.
-In the dialog boxes, we can add multiple types of elements, and one of them is the dropdown component.
-In the example, we create a string array optionsToChoose containing the options that we want to show in the dropdown menu.
+In the dialog boxes, we can add multiple types of elements and one of them is the dropdown component.

 import javax.swing.*;